 - It Did Happen Here Podcast

 - “We’re All We’ve Got, We’re All We Need” | Mutual Aid Disaster Relief

 - “What is the State?” | AK Press/Agency

 Reviewing all of the information before you start your application will help you make the best submission possible.
 Before beginning your application or submitting any information we recommend:

-- Reading all of the guidance from the IAS: including the FAQ page and the forthcoming “How to Apply for a Grant” slideshow (link available here after grants applications are live), which will outline the detailed budget information, and max character limits for each written section
+- Reading all of the guidance from the IAS: including this FAQ page, the “How to Apply for a Grant” slideshow here, and the Handout on How to Apply for an IAS Grant found here.
+These materials explain the questions in the application, and provide an outline of what information will be requested, including the detailed budget information, and max character limits for each written section.

 Total Amount Available, Budget, Use of Projects

 - $5,000.00 is available in total.
 We would like to award several grants in the $500-$2,000 range, prioritizing smaller proposals so that we can fund multiple projects.
 Amounts should specifically reflect costs in the project.

 - A budget is requested as part of the application.
 Successful applications will include the following: total amount required for completion, a detailed breakdown of needs and amounts (personal expenses like childcare and food are welcome), support expected or already funded from other sources, and any in-kind donations you anticipate or have already secured.
 Please include only one item per line for readability.